kfirbreger/Kfir-Breger-Blog/src/the-finer-points-of-respondstoselector.md

 Title:The finer points of respondsToSelector
 Date: 2011-05-27 13:46:33
-Tags: cocoa, os x, programming, programming, work
+Tags: cocoa, os x, programming, work

 Cocoa's object model is something I really like.
 Coming from Java, being able to declare a property and have the getters and setters auto generated is